-- 1) 6 piece dimensional layout with all cavities represented if mold has <= 6 cavities - 2) Material Certifications less than 1 year old, unless raw material turn is <= 1 turn per year. - 3) Annual Performance testing (DVP&R) per Annual Revalidation or Continual Conformance section of control plan approved at original PPAP.
+1) 5-piece dimensional layout with all cavities represented if mold has <= 5 cavities

+2) Material Certifications less than 1-year-old, unless raw material turn is <= 1 turn per year.

+3) Annual Performance testing (DVP&R) per Annual Revalidation or Continual Conformance section of control plan approved at original PPAP.

-4) Long term data that demonstrates that all SC's and CC's are capable and are in statistical control.
-Control charts are acceptable provided the control limits are consistent with an Index>1.67 and there is supporting evidence of adequate reactions to all out of control points.
+4) Control charts are acceptable provided the control limits are consistent with an Index>1.33 and there is supporting evidence of adequate reactions to all out of control points.